Domterion/borpa/README.md

 <br>

-> Borpa Bot is a Discord about collecting all the Borpa possible.
+> Borpa Bot is a Discord bot about collecting all the Borpa possible.
 If you dont know what a Borpa is you can find it [here](https://knowyourmeme.com/memes/borpa)

 | Crate                            |                            Description                             |
 | :------------------------------- | :----------------------------------------------------------------: |